WilldooIT/Pentaho-Odoo/README.md

 For production deployment, however, it is recommended that the server be hosted in an application container.
 Instructions on how to deploy the war file on Tomcat can be found [here](http://tomcat.apache.org/tomcat-6.0-doc/deployer-howto.html#Deploying_using_the_Tomcat_Manager "Deploying Using Tomcat").

-### The OpenERP Module
+### The Odoo Module

-This module is installed like any other OpenERP module.
+This module is installed like any other Odoo module.
 Briefly:

-* Place the 'openerp_addon' folder on the filesystem, somewhere that is accessible to the OpenERP server.
+* Place the 'odoo_addon' folder on the filesystem, somewhere that is accessible to the Odoo server.
-* Update 'openerp-server.conf' file, and include the full path to this folder on the 'addons_path' line.
+* Update 'odoo-server.conf' file, and include the full path to this folder on the 'addons_path' line.
-* Restart OpenERP and log in as a user with administrator rights.
+* Restart Odoo and log in as a user with administrator rights.
 * Go to Settings -> Update Modules List and click Update.
 * Go to Settings -> Installed Modules, remove the 'Installed Modules' filter and search for 'pentaho'.
-* Install the 'Pentaho reports for OpenERP' module.
+* Install the 'Pentaho Reports for Odoo' module.

 After installation, the module still needs to be configured.
-Refer to the [module description](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/blob/version70/openerp_addon/pentaho_reports/__openerp__.py "__openerp__.py in Pentaho OpenERP Module") for detailed instructions on how to do this.
+Refer to the [module description](https://github.com/WilldooIT/Pentaho-Odoo/blob/version10/odoo_addon/pentaho_reports/__manifest__.py "__manifest__.py in Pentaho Odoo Module") for detailed instructions on how to do this.

 ## Appendices

-### Integrating and Defining Reports to OpenERP
+### Integrating and Defining Reports to Odoo

-The description of the OpenERP module contains an overview of creating report actions, as well as defining and using report parameters.
+The description of the Odoo module contains an overview of creating report actions, as well as defining and using report parameters.

 ### Concurrency Issue When Using Email Template

-When generating a Pentaho report at the same time as parsing the email template, OpenERP might raise the following exception:
+When generating a Pentaho report at the same time as parsing the email template, Odoo might raise the following exception:

     TransactionRollbackError: could not serialize access due to concurrent update

-The OpenERP module 'willow_pentaho_email_patch' works around this issue.
+The Odoo module 'willow_pentaho_email_patch' works around this issue.
 However, it is not a perfect solution to the problem and we are open to suggestions and pull requests.

 ### Contributors

-This project was developed by Willow IT, using the libraries and extensions developed by De Bortoli Wines, Australia (Pieter van der Merwe in particular) for the Pentaho reporting system.
-The OpenERP addon also derives from and/or is inspired by the Jasper Reports addon developed by NaN-tic.
+This project was developed by Willdoo IT (formerly Willow IT), using the libraries and extensions developed by De Bortoli Wines, Australia (Pieter van der Merwe in particular) for the Pentaho reporting system.
+The Odoo addon also derives from and/or is inspired by the Jasper Reports addon developed by NaN-tic.

-Willow IT contributions:
+Willdoo IT contributions:

+* Richard deMeester - frontend and core functions, automated wizard and action implementation, documentation and videos, ongoing maintenance and development
 * Deepak Seshadri - OpenERP-Pentaho server connector (Java)
-* Richard deMeester - frontend and core functions, automated wizard and action implementation, documentation and videos
 * Douglas Parker - additional integration
 * Jon Wilson - inspiration, testing, and whipping
 * Thomas Cook - documentation